gchq/stroom-resources/bin/stack/variable_documentation.md

 EXTERNAL_IDP - An external IDP such as KeyCloak/Cognito is used for token authentication on receipt and for feed status checks.
 TEST_CREDENTIALS - Use insecure hard-coded authentication credentials for test/demo only.

+## STROOM_PROXY_LOCAL_HEALTHCHECK_TIMEOUT_SECS

+The timeout in seconds for Stroom Proxy (local)'s docker healthcheck.
+Default value is 10.
+Set to a higher value for slow networks.

 ## STROOM_PROXY_LOCAL_RECEIVE_AUTH_REQUIRED